wintercms/wn-vapor-plugin/README.md

 ## Common Errors

+> Winter.Redirect rules don't work consistently

+Enable the "Caching of redirects (advanced)" setting to store redirects in Redis

 > ERROR: "In PhpRedisConnector.php line 161: Connection refused"

 You are currently trying to use Redis (for a database, cache, session, etc) but you don't have it running on the machine you're running the build from